ihfazhillah/Jupita-Agent-iOS/Readme.md

 #### Step 1

-Drag and drop the SDK folder ‘Jupita.framework’ into your project under ‘Frameworks, then select the framework from the ‘Targets’ menu.
-Make sure you have selected "Embed and sign".
+Drag and drop the SDK folder `Jupita.framework` into your project under ‘Frameworks, then select the framework from the `Targets` menu.
+Make sure you have selected `Embed and sign`.

 #### Step 2